 - According to Ramesh2012pgr, ginseng protects against lipid oxidation and aging by indirectly by increasing the activity of natural antioxidant systems (superoxide dismutase, catalase, glutathione and its serving enzymes, vitamin C and E).

 - Hundreds of publications document the ability of ginseng to protect oxidized cell damage from controlled cell death (apoptosis), which imitates the antioxidant effect.
-For this reason, ginseng is an effective anti-aging agent and a highly effective anti-radiation agent, which was already reported in the 1980s by radiologist Morio Yonezawa ( Yonezawa1976rri , Yonezawa1981rri , Yonezawa1985rri ).
+For this reason, ginseng is an effective anti-aging agent and a highly effective anti-radiation agent, which was already noticed by radiologist Morio Yonezawa ( Yonezawa1976rri , Yonezawa1981rri , Yonezawa1985rri ) in the 1980s.

 - Ginseng (and other adaptogens) act against inflammation, so that there is no oxidative environment in the affected organ (such as the heart or stroke after the stroke) that would otherwise arise from an alarming immune cell response.
 Thus ginseng protects the heart and nerve cells without directly acting antioxidant.